jack-farley/cache-switch/README.md

 ## Building

-To set up the environment, just install all of the modules in requirements.txt using 'pip install -r requirements.txt'.
+To set up the environment, just install all of the modules in requirements.txt using `pip install -r requirements.txt`.

 ## Demo

-To run the demo, run main.py using 'python main.py'.
-This will run the general test (found in tests/general_test.py) that I developed to showcase the functionality of this system.
+To run the demo, run main.py using `python main.py`.
+This will run the general test (found in `tests/general_test.py`) that I developed to showcase the functionality of this system.
 For each of the three caching algorithms, the test constructs a mock network and installs several rules on the switches in that network.
 Then, the test sends a batch of packets into the network and prints out the results, including the cache statistics for the main switch in the network.